DAVE RUFFY (RUTS)

 (Aztec Camera 'Knife' & Edwyn Collins 'Hope & Despair' Era)

-Aztec Camera broke up in 1986 although Dave and Roddy are now working together again, gigging and recording with Edwyn Collins.
+Dave last played with Aztec Camera on the Love Tour in 1987-88.
+He's now working again with Roddy, gigging and recording with Edwyn Collins.
 Edwyn suffered two cerebral haemorrhages in 2005 and has since made a remarkable recovery.
 Recent live performances have been emotionally charged and nothing short of heart warming.
 On stage, Roddy fronts the band, which takes some of the pressure off Edwyn who can no longer play guitar.
 “Roddy cuts great shapes at the front and he looks good.
 The girls like him and he’s so accomplished as a musician; it just flows.